MatanKaufman1/sre-sec-project/README.md

-# Prometheus, Grafana, Jenkins Integration with VM Host Monitoring and Slack Alerts
+# Prometheus, Grafana, Jenkins Integration with Host Monitoring and Slack Alerts

 This repository contains a setup for monitoring and visualization using **Prometheus**, **Grafana**, and **Jenkins**, with an additional focus on monitoring the